 - Ofsted has not responded satisfactorily to accusations of bias against schools with a religious ethos.

 Ofsted has faced allegations of fostering negative pre-conceptions about schools prior to visits and we are concerned that Ms Spielman has not satisfactorily responded to this.
 There have been long-standing allegations from faith schools against inspectors, claiming there is a “climate of hostility” against their schools.
 This has also been highlighted by the NAO Ofsted report (2018) as a common perception across a range of schools.
-Pre-inspection bias was furthermore confirmed by Stuart Smith-J in a legal challenge from 2016, and it was one of the main focusses in the Policy Exchange paper “The Watchman Revisited” (2020).

 - Complaints process

-We are concerned about the lack of substantive improvements made by Ofsted to the school inspections complaints process, despite it being repeatedly criticised for being insular and unaccountable.
-Notwithstanding the public consultation on complaints in 2020 where a majority of respondents called for a more transparent and participatory process, including a layer of independence, Ofsted refused to make any substantial changes.
+We are concerned about the lack of substantive improvements made by Ofsted to the school inspections complaints process despite it being repeatedly criticised for being insular and unaccountable.
+Notwithstanding the public consultation on complaints in 2020 where a majority of respondents called for a more transparent and participatory process including a layer of independence, Ofsted refused to make any substantial changes.

-- Inspection reports
+2. Inspection reports

-- On Parliamentary scrutiny
+3. On Parliamentary scrutiny

 Despite having a wide remit and large sphere of influence over educational culture, it is surprising that Ofsted faces limited parliamentary scrutiny through infrequent accountability hearings.